envoyproxy/dynamic-modules-examples/README.md

 As of writing, the only official language supported by Envoy is Rust.
 However, the dynamic module's interface is defined in a plain
 C header file, so technically you can implement a dynamic module in any language that can build shared libraries, such as C, C++, Go, Zig, etc.
-Currently, this repository hosts two language implementations of dynamic modules: Rust and C++.
+Currently, this repository hosts two language implementations of dynamic modules: Rust and Go.
 * [`rust`](rust): using the official Rust dynamic module SDK.
 * [`go`](go): using the experimental Go dynamic module SDK implemented here.
 WARNING: This is not an official SDK and is not supported by Envoy main respository.
 See [issue#25](https://github.com/envoyproxy/dynamic-modules-examples/issues/25) for more details.